rogers-cyber/python-tiny-tools/project_ideas.md

 ---

+## 📝 Contributing

+We welcome **new project ideas** or improvements to existing ones!

+To contribute:
+1. Fork the repository.
+2. Add your idea in the appropriate section (Beginner / Intermediate / Advanced / Fun).
+3. Submit a pull request describing your addition.
+4. Ensure the formatting matches the existing list.

+**Tips:**
+- Keep ideas short, clear, and focused on Python.
+- Add a **skill tag** if relevant (e.g., `API`, `ML`, `CLI`, `GUI`).

+---

 ## ❤️ Support This Project

 If this list helped you **learn, build, or teach Python**, consider sponsoring this project.

-Your support helps keep these resources **free, open, and growing** 🚀
+Your support keeps these resources **free, open, and growing** 🚀
 👉 Click the **Sponsor** button at the top of this repository.